-Stephanie Abramson is a 1969 graduate of New York University School of Law, where she was an editor of the Law Review.
-She is currently the Director of Law and Business Experiential Courses at New York University School of Law.
-She has an extensive and varied background in corporate law and transactional representation, as both outside counsel and as general counsel to several global companies.
+Stephanie Abramson is a 1969 graduate of New York University School of Law, where she was an editor of the Law Review, and is currently a member of its Board of Trustees.
+She is currently the Director of Law and Business Experiential Courses and an Adjunct Professor at New York University School of Law.
+She has an extensive and varied background in financing transactions, corporate law and transactional representation, as both outside counsel and as general counsel to several global companies.
 Ms. Abramson practiced corporate law at Cleary, Gottlieb, Steen & Hamilton and Morgan, Lewis & Bockius.
 She has been Executive Vice President, General Counsel and Secretary of Young & Rubicam Inc., Chief Legal Officer and Chief Corporate Development Officer of Heidrick & Struggles International, Inc. and most recently the Executive Vice President and General Counsel of DoubleClick, Inc. (acquired by Google Inc. in March 2008).

 Sean Delany is the Executive Director of Lawyers Alliance for New York, the leading provider of pro bono business and transactional legal services to non-profits and community development organizations in New York City.
 Before joining Lawyers Alliance, Mr. Delany was the Assistant Attorney General in Charge of the Charities Bureau in the office of the New York Attorney General.
 Mr. Delany is on the Board of Advisors of the ALI “Principles of the Law of Nonprofit Organizations,” and a member of the Government Relations Committee of the Nonprofit Coordinating Committee of New York.
 In 2008, he lectured at law programs in Beijing and Shanghai, sponsored by the Yale Law School China Law Center.